 Q: How often should I have my main sewer line cleaned?

-A: If your property has had a previous issue we recommend you clean the sewer line annually and also camera inspect after cleaning to verity the current condition.
+A: If your property had a previous issue we recommend you clean the sewer line annually and also camera inspect after cleaning to verify the current condition.
 If the mainline is getting worse it’s very important to be aware of this before you get unexpected excavation costs.
 If your mainline seems to never have issues we recommend cleaning the floor drain and main sewer line every year on preventative maintenance.
 Scale is a very common cause of clogged mainlines and other hard debris flows through your sewer system and hardens over time as well.
-Giving the sewer walls a good scrapping and cleaning is always beneficial when owning property.
+Giving the sewer walls a good scraping and cleaning is always beneficial when owning property.
 It’s easily forgettable to not clean and do what’s needed for something underground that we aren’t aware of.
-We’ve heard from countless homeowners they didn’t know this was something they had to do on a routine basis when purchasing there home.
+We’ve heard from countless homeowners that they didn’t know this was something they had to do on a routine basis when purchasing their home.

 Q: Does your company offer preventative maintenance plans on drain lines?

 A: Yes, our company offers any maintenance plan that is needed for each individual drain.
 Cleaning drains on maintenance typically keeps the cost down as well and you avoid high emergency rates.
-You can also clean your sinks and tubs on maintenance too.
-Keep in mind sink and tubs get clogged up with grease, oils, soap scum, hair and all other sorts of debris we aren’t even aware goes down.
-Keeping lines open and clear will also keep nasty sewer smalls out of your house as well.
+You can also clean your sinks and tubs on maintenance, too.
+Keep in mind sinks and tubs get clogged up with grease, oils, soap scum, hair and all other sorts of debris we aren’t even aware goes down.
+Keeping lines open and clear will also keep nasty sewer smells out of your house as well.
 Have you ever unclogged a bathtub and pulled a slimy hairball that was a couple feet long and smelled it?
 It’s not a pretty sight or smell.